Editor's note: This article was updated on May 14 with the latest information on COVID-19.

 The measure scientists use to determine how easily a virus spreads is known as the "basic reproduction number," or R0 (pronounced R-nought).
 This is an estimate of the average number of people who catch the virus from a single infected person, Live science previously reported.
 The flu has an R0 value of about 1.3, according to The New York Times.

 Researchers are still working to determine the R0 for COVID-19.
-A study published Jan.
-29 in the New England Journal of Medicine (NEJM) estimated an R0 value for the new coronavirus to be 2.2, meaning each infected person has been spreading the virus to an average of 2.2 people.
+Preliminary studies estimated an R0 value for the new coronavirus to be between 2 and 3, according to a review study published Feb.
+28 in the journal JAMA.
+This means each infected person has spread the virus to an average of 2 to 3 people.

 Unlike seasonal flu, for which there is a vaccine to protect against infection, there is no vaccine for COVID-19.
-But researchers at the U.S. National Institutes of Health are in the early stages of developing one.
-Officials plan to launch a phase 1 clinical trial of a potential vaccine for COVID-19 within the next three months.
+But researchers in the U.S. and around the world are working to develop one.

 In general, the CDC recommends the following to prevent the spread of respiratory viruses, which include both coronaviruses and flu viruses: Wash your hands often with soap and water for at least 20 seconds; avoid touching your eyes, nose and mouth with unwashed hands; avoid close contact with people who are sick; stay home when you are sick; and clean and disinfect frequently touched objects and surfaces.

 Wearing cloth face coverings in public and practicing social distancing — or staying at least 6 feet (1.8 meters) away from other people — is also recommended to prevent the spread of COVID-19.

 - 11 surprising facts about the respiratory system